-- Good respiratory hygiene 'Catch it, Bin it, Kill it' to be followed and modelled as much as possible. - Adults should wear face coverings in communal areas such as corridors, staff room etc. Face coverings are not required in class rooms. - Tissues and covered bins to be provided in each room. - Behaviours to be taught and modelled at all ages. - Regular checks of washrooms must be undertaken to ensure that stocks of soap etc are available. - Pupil access to washrooms to be controlled to limit numbers as well as to control behaviour.
-Toilets will be checked and cleaned throughout the day and students expected to hand sanitise before and after using the toilet. - Message to be reinforced by posters displayed around the site. - Some pupils with complex needs will struggle to maintain as good respiratory hygiene as their peers.
+After coming in from outside recreation Upon final departure After removing PPE or a face covering Therefore, hand- sanitiser must be available at the entrance/s to each teaching space and entrance/exit points.
+Staff to undertake hand-hygiene after handling pupils' work.
+Hand hygiene should also be undertaken after use of any shared resource.
+Staff should supervise hand-sanitising in teaching spaces.
+All visitors must wash/sanitise their hands upon arrival and departure.
+Respiratory hygiene: Good respiratory hygiene - 'Catch it, Bin it, Kill it' to be followed and modelled as much as possible.
+Tissues and covered bins to be provided in each room.
+Behaviours to be taught and modelled at all ages.
+Regular checks of washrooms must be undertaken to ensure that stocks of soap etc are available.
+Pupil access to washrooms to be controlled to limit numbers as well as to control behaviour.
+Year groups have been allocated a set of toilets to use throughout the day in their tutor hubs.
+Toilets will be checked and cleaned throughout the day and students expected to hand sanitise before and after using the toilet.
+Message to be reinforced by posters displayed around the site.
+Some pupils with complex needs will struggle to maintain as good respiratory hygiene as their peers.
 This should be considered in student specific risk assessments in order to support these pupils and the staff working with them.

-Cleaning:

-- All rooms utilised in the timetable should be cleaned at least daily. - Reduction in displays around rooms to limit clutter and potential for trapped dirt to gather.
+Cleaning:All rooms utilised in the timetable should be cleaned at least daily.